soniaisiganporia/awesome-cassandra/README.md

 # Awesome Cassandra [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 A curated list of awesome [Apache Cassandra](http://cassandra.apache.org/) packages and resources.
 Maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other awesome lists.
-[Awesome Cassandra](https://github.com/Anant/awesome-cassandra) , [Awesome Solr](https://github.com/Anant/awesome-solr), [Awesome Lucene](https://github.com/Anant/awesome-lucene)
+[Awesome Cassandra](https://github.com/Anant/awesome-cassandra) , [Awesome Solr](https://github.com/Anant/awesome-solr), [Awesome Lucene](https://github.com/Anant/awesome-lucene).
+This powers the *Resources* section of [Cassandra.Link](https://cassandra.link), a rich collection of blog feeds, and curated links as a searchable knowledge base.

 ## Contents